mnieber/gen/README.md

 Moonleap turns the spec into a set of source files as follows:

-1. Each term is converted into one or more resources, e.g. backend:service -> Service("backend"),
+1. Each term is converted into one or more resources, e.g. for backend:service we create`Service("backend")`, for python_3.8:dockerfile we create `Dockerfile("python_3.8")` and for :pytest we create a `Pytest()` resource that points to a `PipDependency("pytest")` resource.
-   python_3.8:dockerfile -> Dockerfile("python_3.8") and pytest -> Pytest() and PipDependency("pytest").

 2. :It is an alias that resolves to the first term in the preceeding sentence.
 In the example that would be "backend:service".

 3. Resources are rendered into artifacts.
+The rendering process uses of the graph-structure that connects all the resources.
+In the example that describes a dockerized service that uses pytest, we can set up the rendering rules such that the pytest pip package is installed inside the Dockerfile (based of the `PipDependency("pytest")` and `Dockerfile("python_3.8")` resources in the graph).